SamadritaBhattacharya/websitehtmlcss/README.md

 # websitehtmlcss

 A simple website build in html for practising.
-This is my first site.Adding more html and CSS features.
+This is my first site.

+Adding more HTML and CSS features.

 Do check it out and feel free to give your feedbacks.